-Sometimes members leave because their wants and needs change.
-Maybe they’ve advanced professionally and they need more management training (rather than job opportunity updates).
-Or maybe they’re looking to get certified and need a network of people to study/prep with.
+Sometimes members lapse because their wants and needs change.
+Maybe they’ve advanced professionally and they need more management content as opposed to content surrounding industry best practices.
+Or, on the flip side, maybe they’re a young professional, and they need more entry-level-based training.

-Your members’ needs will change (and vary), but if you can map out various member journeys (a young professional, a new manager, a veteran in the industry, etc.), you can then tailor your communications to better serve (and engage) those people.
-And the more you’re able to meet their needs, the less likely they are to leave your organization.
+Your members' wants and needs WILL vary (and change), but if you can map out various member journeys (a young professional, a new manager, a senior-level executive, etc.), you can then tailor your offerings (and communications) to better serve those members.
+(Remember, the more you’re able to meet their needs, the less likely they are to let their membership lapse.)

-Consider putting it in your organization’s newsletter - a “here’s what we’ve done for you lately” section.
-Or consider sending a stand-alone email encouraging your members to take advantage of ALL that you provide (and then listing some of your association’s biggest benefits).
+Consider putting it in your organization’s newsletter — a “here’s what we’ve done for you lately” section.
+Or, consider sending a stand-alone email encouraging your members to take advantage of ALL that your organization provides (and then listing a handful of your most valuable offerings).

 The more you can demonstrate that value, the better off you’ll be — because your members will be well aware of what they’ll lose if they choose not to renew.